Should vs. Could vs. Need vs. Must: Explained in English

 - Need / need to = necessary for a task: You need to charge your phone.

-- Should = good advice or a soft expectation: You should save your work.
+- Should = good advice or soft expectation: You should save your work.

-- Could = a real possibility, an option, or a polite request: We could leave now; Could you help me?
+- Could = a real possibility or polite request: We could leave now; Could you help me?

-Use this simple ladder: must → need (to) → should → could.
+Use this ladder: must β need (to) β should β could

-- Choose must for rules, laws, or strong logic: That must be the right door.
+- Choose must for rules, laws, or strong logic

 - Must not forbids